David J. Rose

-David John Rose (1922-1985) was a professor of nuclear engineering at MIT.
+David John Rose (1922-1985) was an American professor of nuclear engineering at MIT.

 Education

-Rose received a B.A.Sc. degree in engineering physics from the University of British Columbia in 1947 and a Ph.D. degree in Physics from MIT in 1950.
+Rose received a B.A.Sc. degree in engineering physics from the University of British Columbia in 1947 and a Ph.D. degree in physics from MIT in 1950.
 He joined the faculty of the Department of Nuclear Engineering at MIT when it was formed in 1958.

 Work history

-Rose served as captain in the Canadian artillery from 1942-1947.
+Rose served as captain in the Canadian artillery from 1942 to 1947.
 He worked at Bell Laboratories until joining the MIT Nuclear Engineering faculty in 1958.
-He led the development of the Department’s program in plasmas and controlled fusion, and was on the MIT faculty for the rest of his professional career.
-From 1969 to 1971, during a two year leave of absence, he worked at Oak Ridge National Laboratory, where he was the first director of their office of Long-range planning.
+He led the development of the department's program in plasmas and controlled fusion, and was on the MIT faculty for the rest of his professional career.
+From 1969 to 1971, during a two-year leave of absence, he worked at Oak Ridge National Laboratory, where he was the first director of their office of Long-range planning.

 Rose's career was said to have three phases: scientist and engineer; technology/policy analyst; and "bridge builder" between scientific and theological communities.

 Rose retired in December 1984, and moved to Honolulu, HI.